Looking for postpartum depression tips is probably the last thing you expected to have to do.

 Dealing with your own physical postpartum recovery is difficult enough on its own.
 Stack upon that those sleepless nights and those exhausting cluster feedings – it’s not really fair when postpartum depression squishes its inky tendrils through the cracks.

-Don’t feel too discouraged though, momma.
+Don’t feel too discouraged though, mama.
 You’re tough and you WILL get through this.
-While I didn’t personally experience postpartum depression with my baby (probably partially due to the huge support system I had with my son), I have dealt with many struggling mommas’s just like you.
+While I didn’t personally experience postpartum depression with my baby, I have heard from many struggling mamas just like you.

 What is postpartum depression?